• Skip to primary navigation

 Make a well in the middle of the cooked vegetables and add the coconut mixture.
 Close and cook for a couple of minutes.
 Mix together.

-Remove from flame, add a tbsp of oil and mix well again.
+Remove from flame, add a tablespoon of oil and mix well again.

 Serve hot with rice and accompaniments.